xi/apca-introduction/analysis.md

 To sum up, the APCA contrast formula is certainly not as obvious a choice as the one from WCAG 2.x.
 I was not able to find much information on how it was derived.
-A closer analysis reveals that it is actually not that different from WCAG 2.x, but assumes much more ambient light.
-More research is needed to determine if this higher ambient light value is significant or just an artifact of the conversion I did.
+A closer analysis reveals that it is actually not that different from WCAG 2.x, but assumes much more flare.
+More research is needed to determine if this higher flare correction is significant or just an artifact of the conversion I did.

 As we have seen, using a polarity-aware difference instead of a ratio is not a significant change in terms of results.
 However, in terms of developer